 You also have the option to adjust your daily learning goal, which helps the app notify you when you’ve studied long enough each day.

-The exercises on Word Dive aren’t diverse.
+I wouldn’t call the exercises on Word Dive diverse.
 In fact, I only ever came across two types: multiple-choice, and write the translation.

 The goal here is to complete the translation by selecting the correct letter, one at a time, from the six options at the bottom of the screen.